Alberta heads to the polls with Canada's green agenda in balance

 In the wake of the COVID-19 pandemic, healthcare has become a big issue in Alberta, while affordability has emerged as another key voter concern due to inflation.

-Polls are open from 9 a.m. to 8 p.m. local time and the result is expected to be called late Monday night.
+Polls are open until 8 p.m. local time and the result is expected to be called late Monday night.
+Voters cast more than 758,000 ballots in advance, breaking a record, Global News reported.

 A victory for Smith would cement a rightward shift in the province.
 Since becoming UCP leader in October, Smith has pushed back against perceived federal government over-reach and passed the Alberta Sovereignty Act that gives the province the power to ignore federal laws it deems unconstitutional.